Codecademy/docs/CONTRIBUTING.md

 ## How do I submit a Pull Request?

-Contributing follows this flow:
+Contributing follows this workflow:

 1. Forking this repo.
 2. Editing your fork.
-    - Be sure to fetch the main branch shortly before you make your edits — this repo is constantly changing, and trying to merge too old of a fork can be a challenge!
+    - You can edit an exisiting entry or create a new entry.
-3. Making a pull request to merge your fork with this repo.
+3. Making a Pull Request to merge your fork with this repo.

 If you haven't gone through this workflow before, you can check out [this YouTube video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn about how to make a pull request from a fork using Git.